Skip to Content

 Charlton moves through the book, from crash to pitch, in a stupor, stunned at living, baffled by it, saddened at having to do it but doing it all the same.
 “He seemed ten times the player he was before the crash,” Peace writes, during the run-up to the FA Cup final, “which made no sense, but it was as though the talents of every lad who’d died had filled his boots, his legs, his brain, his heart and soul.”
 There is a strain of strange triumphalism throughout Munichs, sometimes uncomfortable for being mawkish, sometimes for its echoes of the crass instrumentalization of modern sports when they butt up against tragedy.
 (It’s a ghoulish hypothetical I’m not going to take up, but if something similar were to happen today, Roger Goodell, CAA, Nike, and MillerCoors would put on a memorial spectacle that would make Wagner’s Ring Cycle look like a TikTok reel.)
 Jimmy Murphy has a handful of monologues that boil down to Must go on, We must rise, and the like.
 United must play on.
 Life must continue.
 But it is not just that.

-Beneath it is another, less sentimental notion: life will go on, and does not care if you go on with it.
+Beneath it is another, less sentimental notion: Life will go on, and does not care if you go on with it.
 If Samuel Beckett's “I can't go on, I'll go on,” the often badly misused closing words of The Unnamable, come to mind, here, it’s worth considering what comes before it in a typically massive, jagged sentence: “[Y]ou talk of murmurs, distant cries, as long as you can talk, you talk of them before and you talk of them after, more lies, it will be the silence, the one that doesn't last, spent listening, spent waiting…” This is an industrial existence, a machine life, granted on brutal terms by mechanisms that aren't even aware of the people on the other end of the transaction, let alone concerned with their wellbeing.
 You can choose to go on or not, but the world will still go on regardless.
 The cries will just grow more distant, more ghostly.

 It is true that Munichs is Peace’s most conventional work to date, but that is only saying so much.
 What it really means is that at no point does the novel collapse into hypnotic incoherence or psychosis; not everything "succumbs to total murk," in Fisher's words.
 (By now it seems de rigeur to mention that, back in 2003, Peace was one of Granta’s Best Young English Novelists, in a class that included Zadie Smith and Rachel Cusk.
 So, consider it mentioned.)
 Fisher described Peace’s books as “brutal and unrelenting fictions that possess an apocalyptic lyricism.”
-Take this passage from 1980:
+Take this passage, from Nineteen Eighty:

 “I bend down and run my hand over the dark sides, over the heavy water, across the scratchings and the markings, the messages, the signs and symbols –